astroclubiitk/Computational-Astrophysics-2021/Week-1/README.md

 - <https://youtu.be/5XgBd6rjuDQ>

 ### - Git and Github
-For the assignments, we would expect you to fork this github repository and push your assignments solutions for the evaluation.
-In case you are not familiar with git or github, install git from [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+For the assignments, we would expect you to make a github repository to keep your work and assignments' solutions and submit the link for the same via a google form, which would soon be floated.
+So in case you are not familiar with git or github, install git from [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 Very basic feel of git and github can be reduced to a google drive of codes, but there is MUCH more to that.
 Some awesome learning resources are:

 - [Git & GitHub Crash Course For Beginners](https://www.youtube.com/watch?v=SWYqp7iY_Tc)
 - [Git Explained in 100 Seconds](https://www.youtube.com/watch?v=hwP7WQkmECE)